cnetterville/UPS-Monitoring/README.md

 - **Tripp Lite**: SNMP and NUT support
 - **Ubiquiti**: NUT support (with special handling for firmware bugs)
 - **Generic**: Any RFC 1628 compliant SNMP device

+## Installation

+### Download Release
+1. Download the latest release from the [Releases](https://github.com/yourusername/ups-monitoring/releases) page
+2. Drag `UPS Monitoring.app` to your Applications folder
+3. Launch the application

+### Build from Source